MZachmann/PicoPendant/PythonSrc/README.md

 * MicroPython<br>
 Both MicroPython and CircuitPython are still in beta for the Raspberry Pi Pico W and it shows.
 CircuitPython is unstable, has no thread support, and the wifi support is very bad so imho unsuitable.
 MicroPython has been stable and usable but I haven't yet gotten thread to work well - which is pretty necessary.
 * Random jogging<br>
 To avoid any possible jogging while running a job, the code supports setting device to null (ip = 0.0.0.0) which will not send wifi requests.
+Also, wifi is disabled unless the middle encoder is in adjust-tic-size mode (enabled or disabled).

 ## Folders